leandrorodriguess/PubMedMetaTools/readme.md

 If you encounter any issues or have questions, please open an issue on GitHub or contact us at leandrorodrigues.s@gmail.com

+## Publications

+Scholarly publications enabled by this software:
+L. R. da S. Souza, D. H. da Silva, C. T. Ribeiro, D. A. Silva, P. H. B. C. Milken, S. J. Nasuto, C. M. Sweeney-Reed, A. O. Andrade and A. A. Pereira, “A bibliometric study on Parkinson's disease based on the open access data of the Michael J. Fox Foundation”, in: XXIX Brazilian Congress of Biomedical Engineering, Ribeirão Preto, set.
+2-6, 2024.
+Proceedings IFMBE, Ribeirão Preto: CBEB, 2024.
+ISSN: 1433-9277 (digital); 1680-0737 (printed).

+L. R. da S. Souza, D. H. da Silva, C. T. Ribeiro, P. H. B. C. Milken, S. Nasuto, C. M. Sweeney-Reed, A. de O. Andrade e A. A. Pereira, “A bibliometric study on Parkinson's Disease based on the open access data of the Michael J. Fox Foundation [Data set]”, Zenodo, 2024, doi: 10.5281/zenodo.11044198.

 ## Citation

-Published Article:
-SOUSA, Leandro Rodrigues da Silva; SILVA, Daniel Hilario da; RIBEIRO, Caio Tonus; SILVA, Alves Daiane, MILKEN, Pedro Henrique Bernardes Caetano; NASUTO, Slawomir J.; SWEENEY-REED, Catherine M.; ANDRADE, Adriano de Oliveira; PEREIRA, Adriano Alves.
-A bibliometric study on Parkinson's disease based on the open access data of the Michael J. Fox Foundation.
-In: XXIX BRAZILIAN CONGRESS OF BIOMEDICAL ENGINEERING, Ribeirão Preto, September 2-6, 2024.
-Proceedings IFMBE.
-Ribeirão Preto: SBEB, 2024.
-ISSN: 1433-9277 (digital); 1680-0737 (printed).
----

 If you use this software in your research, please cite it as indicated below.
 This encourages us to continue sharing and improving our work:<hr />

-- Leandro Rodrigues da Silva Souza, Daniel Hilário da Silva, Caio Tonus Ribeiro, Daiane Alves da Silva, Slawomir J. Nasuto, Catherine M. Sweeney-Reed, Adriano Alves Pereira, Adriano de Oliveira Andrade**
+- Leandro Rodrigues da Silva Souza, Daniel Hilário da Silva, Caio Tonus Ribeiro, Daiane Alves da Silva, Slawomir J. Nasuto, Catherine M. Sweeney-Reed, Adriano de Oliveira Andrade, Adriano Alves Pereira**
 * *
 Software Impacts, Elsevier BV, 2024, [pages], ISSN [issn], [volume], https://doi.org/[doi]